 - Lasting antagonism between you and your former spouse

 Most people choose to negotiate and reach settlements in their divorce to avoid these issues and retain more control than they have if a judge makes the decisions.

 What’s the Alternative to Divorce Settlement?

 If spouses can’t reach out of court settlements, the judge has the final say instead of the divorcing couple.
 This happens at a divorce trial.

 When Does a Divorce Settle?

 This is very specific to each couple.
-Sometimes all issues in a divorce will resolve early on, after initial discovery has been exchanged.
-In other cases, there is a distinct critical issue that is resolved initially — such as who is going to live in the house during the divorce.
-For other spouses, the divorce doesn’t settle until right before trial.
+Sometimes all issues in a divorce will resolve early on after initial discovery has been exchanged.
+In other cases, a particularly critical issue is resolved initially — such as who will live in the house during the divorce.
+The divorce doesn’t settle for other spouses until right before the trial.
 If you resolve all outstanding issues, the judge will finalize your divorce at an uncontested hearing instead of a trial.

-For more information about Connecticut divorce and family law, check out our Divorce Information and Facts.
-If you have questions or want to learn more about how our team of divorce attorneys can help you with your divorce or Post Judgment issue, please contact us here.
+Check out our Divorce Information and Facts for more information about Connecticut divorce and family law.
+If you have questions or want to learn more about how our team of divorce attorneys can help you with your divorce or Post Judgment issue, please get in touch with us here.